 Fax: 219 464-5049

 Pastor James Wetzstein is the mentor for the Social Action Leadership Team (SALT) and works with the students who plan and implement both daily Morning Prayer at the Chapel and Celebrate! every Wednesday night where he is the regular speaker.
 Lessons learned through independent international travel and twelve years of experience in a small, multicultural congregation in Gary, Indiana, are at the root of his commitment to a global vision coupled with gospel-driven, grassroots local action.
 Pr.
-Jim and his wife Tracey, an attorney, live in Gary with their nine-year-old son, Gabriel, and one dog and a bunch of dogs and cats.
+Jim and his wife Tracey, an attorney, live in Gary with their 10-year-old son, Gabriel, and a bunch of dogs and cats.
 He draws a weekly, three-panel comic strip for churches called "Agnus Day."

 Pastor Charlene Rachuy Cox is the regular speaker at Candlelight on Sunday nights, and the pastoral advisor for the Peer Ministry team, ACTS, the Christian Ministry Network, and serves on the Council for Inter-Religious Dialogue and Spirituality.
 Influenced by the many and varied people who have crossed her life’s path, Pr.
 Char is a lover of stories and is passionately committed to finding creative ways for the gospel narrative to be woven into the stories of our lives.
 Pr.
 Char is the parent of 16-and 15-year-old daughters, Torie and Elianna.
 She loves walking with her giant schnoodle, Ari, and her Bischon/poodle, Bob, and especially enjoys memoirs and historical fiction.

 Have another question or concern?
 Call (219) 464-5093 to get connected to the right person.
 Or email one of the pastors!